 Rodriguez earned his Performer's Certificate in Bassoon at Montclair State University studying under Sasha Enegren.
 Previously, he studied with Thomas Schneider and Lisa Eckstein.
-Beyond music, he also earned degrees in business, professional writing, and is currently an MFA candidate at Radford University studying qualitative inquiry.
+Beyond music, he also earned degrees in business, professional writing, and is currently a final year MFA student at Radford University studying qualitative inquiry.

 Praised for his “warm dark sound, lovely vibrato and impressive staccato tonguing,” award-winning bassoonist Dillon Meacham performs as a soloist and sought-after collaborative artist throughout the United States.